Secure CheckoutPersonal information is secured with SSL technology.

 Free ShippingFree global shipping

 No minimum order.

-The Economics of Globally Shared and Public Goods responds to an urgent need to consolidate and upgrade the economic theories and explanations related to these shared resources.
-Making a clear distinction between theory and empirics, it concentrates on the problem of global public goods provision while incorporating insights from behavioral economics.
-Its comprehensive and technical review of existing theoretical models of global public goods and their empirical results illuminate those models in practice.
-Relevant for economists and others working on issues of global public goods such as climate change and disease eradication, The Economics of Globally Shared and Public Goods provides a path toward greater co-operation and shared successes.
+The Economics of Globally Shared and Public Goods responds to an urgent need to consolidate and refine the economic theories and explanations pertinent to globally shared resources.
+Making a clear distinction between theories and empirical models, it elucidates the problem of global public goods while incorporating insights from behavioral economics.
+Its comprehensive and technical review of existing theoretical models and their empirical results illuminate those models in practical applications.
+Relevant for economists and others working on challenges of globally shared goods such as climate change and global catastrophes, The Economics of Globally Shared and Public Goods provides a path toward greater co-operation and shared successes.